Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 8. Finalize the *Map attributes* wizard by clicking the [CONTINUE] button until you can click the [FINALIZE] button.

-9. Click the [SAVE] button to save the header definition.
+9. Click the [SAVE] button in the top right corner to save the header definition.
    The *Exporter definitions* view is displayed.